 At the completion of the project, the awardee must submit a report to the SVS Foundation.
 The report should include a summary of project accomplishments, number of individuals impacted, how the results related to original goals, how the project may be reproduced on a larger scale, and the value of the grant to the awardee and the community.

 A detailed financial report outlining expenditures must be included and any unspent funds must be returned to the Foundation.

 Publicity and Acknowledgement of Award

-Awardees will be recognized during the SVS Annual Business Meeting at the Vascular Annual Meeting.
+Awardees will be recognized during the Vascular Annual Meeting.